Send Feedback

 Mallows Bay - A Historical Treasure

-At Mallows Bay-Potomac River National Marine Sanctuary, the sanctuary protects and interprets the remnants of more than 100 World War I-era wooden steamships – known as the “Ghost Fleet” – and other maritime resources including indigenous history and culture dating back nearly 12,000 years.
-This is where the synergy of history and nature provide a truly unique experience.
-There is something for everyone, whether you prefer to walk the shore, view wildlife, fish, or paddle the waters.
-The shipwrecks emerge at low tide and provide habitat important to osprey, bald eagles, herons, and an array of fish, plants, and animals.
+The sanctuary protects and interprets the remains of more than 100 World War I-era wooden steamships, known as the “Ghost Fleet” and other maritime resources, including indigenous history and culture dating back nearly 12,000 years.
+The sanctuary is where history and nature come together to give a one-of-a-kind experience.
+There is something for everyone.
+You can walk the shore, see wildlife, fish, or paddle the waters.
+The shipwrecks are best seen at low tide.
+They form habitats for many fish, plants, and animals, such as ospreys, bald eagles, herons, beavers, and more.

 To learn more about Mallows Bay-Potomac River National Marine Sanctuary visit our website!